khamseen/BB-1.3/README.md

 - Lights!
 Place barrels around your base and toggle them on/off to light it up at night<br>
 - More Lights!
 Thanks to a modified version of AxeMan's tower lighting script, players can build and toggle tower lighting around their base!<br>
 - Optional AI Base Guards (Requires Sarge AI, only tested with v1.5.0 no support will be given for older versions)<br>
 - Zombie Shield.
 Tired of pesky zombies spawning in your base?
 No problem!
-Build a zombie shield generator, supply it with power from a generator and activate for peace of mind, and flesh.
+Build a zombie shield generator, supply it with power from a generator and activate for peace of mind, and flesh.<br>
+- Customisation is key.
+For server admins we've made use of master variables for a lot of options to make customising BB for your server much easier and these can all be found in one file!
 <br><br>

 ### RECOMMENDED TO GET STARTED ###